-Best fish-free omega-3 supplements for non-fish shoppers
+Best fish-free Omega-3 supplements for non-fish shoppers

-Fish-free omega-3 shoppers may be avoiding fish oil for dietary, taste, allergy, or lifestyle reasons.
-This page compares algae-based and vegan omega-3 products by source, DHA/EPA amount, capsule material, allergen details, serving size, and freshness cues.
+Fish-free Omega-3 shoppers may be avoiding fish oil for dietary, taste, allergy, or lifestyle reasons.
+This page compares algae-based and vegan Omega-3 products by source, DHA/EPA amount, capsule material, allergen details, serving size, and freshness cues.

 Best fish-free screen